arm61/pylj/docs/source/molecular-dynamics.md

 print("100 steps, identical trajectories")
 ```

-`verlet_step` has no half-cut-off check, so a run that goes wrong under `HandWritten` continues until the potential itself raises an error.
+`verlet_step` has no half-cut-off check, so a run that goes wrong under `HandWritten` does not stop: the positions become meaningless and nothing raises an error unless the potential sets `min_separation`, as `Buckingham` does.

 The ideal gas law chapter uses this loop to measure the pressure of argon and test the ideal gas law.
 The next chapter reaches equilibrium properties by a different route, with no velocities and no clock.